gbaliarda/tpe-redes-kubernetes/README.md

 ```sh
 kubectl apply -f k8s/kiali
 ```

-Then, init the kiali dashboard with istio to check the traffic on the cluster.
+Wait for the pod to be ready, and then init the kiali dashboard with istio to check the traffic on the cluster.

 ```sh
 istioctl dashboard kiali
 ```

+This will run the Kiali dashboard on `localhost:20001`, which can be accessed on the browser.

+**TODO**: add Prometheus installation instructions and then show how to see the Traffic Graph on Kiali, including images.

 ## Prometheus & Grafana